Step 1: State your programs goal or mission.

 - Finally, what impact did those changes have on student learning using some data that you collected (either in Spring, Summer or Fall 2020).
 Briefly tell us about that.
 What worked/what didn’t work?

 When writing your future action plan consider what happened during data collection, findings and analysis in this assessment cycle and create an action plan for changes you will make for next year.

 Final reports are due December 16, 2020.
 Reports should be submitted in the provided templates and NOT in WEAVE.
-Assessment Ambassadors will review plans in January.
+Assessment Ambassadors will review plans/reports throughout the assessment cycle.
 Deans will provide feedback to all departments.